27 Sights in Kawasaki, Japan (with Map and Images)

 西福寺古墳

-Saifukuji Kofun is an ancient burial mound located in Kajigaya, Takatsu-ku, Kawasaki City, Kanagawa Prefecture.
-The shape is a circular mound.
-One of the burial mounds that make up the Ma Silk and Kajigaya Kofun Group.
-It is designated as a Kanagawa Prefecture Designated Historic Site.
+Saifukuji Kofun is a burial mound located in Kajigaya, Takatsu Ward, Kawasaki City, Kanagawa Prefecture.
+It is a circular mound and is one of the burial mounds that make up the Makine and Kajigaya Kofun group.
+It is designated as a historic site by Kanagawa Prefecture.

 Wikipedia: 西福寺古墳 (JA)